sinclab/sinclab.github.io/about/index.md

 ---
-title: About
+title: Info
 nav:
   order: 1
-  tooltip: What we do
+  tooltip: "What we do"
 ---

 # {% include icon.html icon="fa-solid fa-lightbulb" %}Vision